 In order to understand the concepts and characteristics of LC/MS/MS, you must learn about MS/MS first.

-In the most common mass spectrometry, multiple peaks are observed in the mass spectrum.
-This is because the creation of radical cations causes bonds in the molecule to cleave and produce multiple fragment ions.
-However, we don’t know which peak is the molecular weight of the original compound.
+In the most common mass spectrometry methods, multiple peaks are observed in the mass spectrum.
+This is because the production of radical cations results in the cleavage of bonds in the molecule, producing multiple fragment ions.
+However, we do not know which peak is the molecular weight of the original compound.

-In the mass spectra I mentioned earlier, I gave the example of acetic acid.
+In the mass spectra we mentioned earlier, we gave the example of acetic acid.
 Because we measure a known compound called acetic acid, we already know its molecular weight.

 However, what happens when we perform MS without knowing that the substance we are measuring is acetic acid?
-In this case, it is not possible to distinguish which of the peaks in the mass spectrum is the molecular weight of the original compound and which is a fragment ion peak.
+In this case, it is impossible to distinguish which peak in the mass spectrum is the molecular weight of the original compound and which is the peak of the fragment ion.

 To solve this problem, a technique called MS/MS is used.
 In MS/MS, think of it as literally two mass spectrometers attached together.